redis/redis-doc/commands/expire.md

 The timeout can also be cleared, turning the key back into a persistent key, using the `PERSIST` command.

-If a key is renamed with `RENAME`, the associated time to live is transfered to the new key name.
+If a key is renamed with `RENAME`, the associated time to live is transferred to the new key name.

 If a key is overwritten by `RENAME`, like in the case of an existing key